mhalber/Lines/README.md

 ## Compilation
 The project is relatively simple to build.
-The only external dependecy not included in this repository is [glfw3](https://www.glfw.org/).
+The external dependecy not included in this repository is [glfw3](https://www.glfw.org/).
+You also need a OpenGL 4.5 to run this code, due to usage of OpenGL DSA APIs.

-If you have a command line compiler like clang of gcc, and glfw3 is in path, you could simply something similar to this to your terminal (+- the OpenGL libs, depending on your system)
+If you have a command line compiler like clang of gcc, and glfw3 is in path, you could simply something similar to this to your terminal (± the OpenGL libs, depending on your system)

 ```
 gcc -std=c11 -I. extern/glad.c main.c -o lines -lglfw3 -lopengl32
 ```

+The source tree also includes a CMakeLists.txt to generate build files, if that's your jam.
+I only tested it under Msys2, please let me know if you have troubles compiling.

 <!-- ## References -->